 Agua Azul waterfall is located on the Rio Xanil River and it is popular for its beautiful turquoise blue color – which sometimes does change after heavy rainfall.

 Agua Azul Park consists of a stunning series of cascading waterfalls and turquoise-blue swimming pools.
 But as one of the most beautiful attractions in Chiapas, the Agua Azul waterfall is very touristy and does get crowded.

 After paying a small entrance fee of 40 pesos ($2 USD) we reached Arroyo Agua Azul, a mini-town built to cater to Agua Azul visitors.
 Here you can park your car and find lots of food options, campgrounds, souvenir stalls, paved trails, and multiple viewpoints of the waterfalls.

 The only bad part about this area when we visited was that locals blocked off the roads accessing Agua Azul waterfall and demanded a small fee to pass through.
 Although the fee was nominal (like a couple of dollars), overall they were being pretty hostile toward us and the whole encounter was a bit unnerving.

 - Location: Agua Azul Waterfalls

 - Cost: 40 pesos ($2 USD) per person

 Misol-Há is another very popular waterfall in Mexico’s Chiapas region.
 But unlike the Agua Azul waterfall that’s flatter and super blue in color, Misol-Há plunges down a tall orange-colored cliff.

 While you want to avoid visiting Agua Azul waterfall during the rainy season (when the water there isn’t as blue), for Misol-Há the rainy season is the best time to go since the extra rain makes this waterfall look very powerful and lush.

 After seeing the Misol-Há waterfall from a viewpoint in the distance, you can go on a beautiful hike right behind it.
 But to hike this trail make sure to wear sturdy shoes as it does get very slippery from the waterfall mist.

-This trail ends at caves behind the waterfall but note that you will need to pay extra to hire guides and rent headlamps to enter these caves.
+This trail ends at caves behind the waterfall but do note that you will need to pay extra to hire guides and rent headlamps to enter these caves.

 - Cost: Around 40 pesos ($2 USD) per person